HK Mogo: History

 As a result of winning the Latvian Hockey Higher League play-offs in 2015, Mogo qualified for the 2015–16 IIHF Continental Cup where they entered in the second round.
 Mogo was drawn in Group B with CH Jaca of Spain, Slovenian side HDD Jesenice and Hungarian's Miskolci Jegesmedve.
-Mogo finished the round-robin Group B tournament in first place after winning all three of their games, and advanced to the third round where they were drawn in Group D against Italian outfit HC Asiago, Danish champions Herning Blue Fox and Yertis Pavlodar from Kazkhstan.
+Mogo finished the round-robin Group B tournament in first place after winning all three of their games, and advanced to the third round where they were drawn in Group D against Italian outfit HC Asiago, Danish champions Herning Blue Fox and Yertis Pavlodar from Kazakhstan.
 Mogo failed to win any of their three games in the third round, finishing in last place and failing to qualify for the final round.
 HK Mogo would return to continental competition for the 2019–20 Continental Cup as a result of winning their second Latvian championship.
 They were placed in Group C alongside Ukrainian team HC Donbass, Corona Brașov of Romania and Serbian outfit Crvena Zvezda Belgrade.
 Mogo beat both Corona Brașov and Crvena Zvezda, however, ultimately lost in a shoot-out to Donbass, resulting in Mogo finishing in 2nd place and not progressing in the competition.

 In 2020 HK Mogo took place in the inaugural Baltic Hockey League, a competition made up of two teams from each of Estonia, Latvia and Lithuania.
 They finished second in their group after beating Kaunas Hockey, however, their final game against Tartu Välk 494 was cancelled after 4 of the Välk 494 squad tested positive for COVID-19.
 Despite this, both Välk 494 and HK Mogo qualified for the final round, as both teams had already beaten the Lithuanian team.
 The finals of the tournament were scheduled to take place in February 2021, having been postponed from December 2020 to several HK Mogo players contracting the virus.
 In early February the final round was again postponed due to the pandemic, with the date to be announced when the Covid situation improves.